o3de/o3de.org/content/docs/userguide/scripting/lua/ces-api-ui-uitooltipdisplaycomponent.md

 ---
-description: ' Use the UITooltipDisplayComponent to control the display behavior of a tooltip in &ALYlong;. '
+description: ' Use the UITooltipDisplayComponent to control the display behavior of a tooltip in Amazon Lumberyard. '
 title: UITooltipDisplayComponent
 ---
 # UITooltipDisplayComponent {#lua-scripting-ces-api-ui-uitooltipdisplaycomponent}